 The department offers an interdisciplinary MA in German studies, focusing on German-speaking central European society from the Enlightenment to the present.
-In addition to expertise in German literature, the faculty’s interdisciplinary strengths include comparative literature, philosophy, social and political theory, film, cultural studies, intellectual history, art history, gender studies, Jewish studies and translation.
+In addition to expertise in German literature, the faculty’s interdisciplinary strengths include film, art and design, gender studies, queer studies, Black European studies, migration studies, comparative literature, philosophy, language pedagogy and translation.
 To get a better idea of the department’s areas of specialization, prospective students are encouraged to consult the list of recent graduate seminars and the profiles of the graduate faculty and expanded graduate faculty.
 The faculty works closely with students to design their own course of study.
 Most German MA students receive a teaching assistantship and tuition waiver.
 The graduate associate chair of German welcomes email inquiries about the program.
 For contact information and more general information on the MA in German studies, please visit the program's website.

 Students wishing to pursue the interdisciplinary master's in German studies should read the requirements tab of this catalog carefully.